Tyree leads Rebels past Middle Tennessee 82-64

 C.J.
 Jones led the Blue Raiders with 23 points, but Ole Miss held Middle Tennessee’s other favored scorer, Antonio Green, to four points.
 Donovan Sims and Tyson Jackson both scored 14 points.

 Ole Miss opened the game on a 9-0 run and led 48-31 at half behind Tyree’s seven 3-pointers.
-They never trailed in the game.
+They never trailed.

+“He really got it out of our offense, he wasn’t trying to manufacture,” Davis said.
+“But yeah, when a guy makes a couple of buckets and gets going, I love the idea of letting a guy on a heater keep going.”

 Blake Hinson added 11 points and Devontae Shuler and Khadim Sy both chipped in 10 points.